fopelite/VerilogGuides/debian-apt.md

 ../../bin/sim.sh example_tb example.sv example_tb.sv
 ```

-Now there should be a new file in the same folder called `example.pdf` which is the result of the synthesis and an application called GTKWave should open up, which displays measurements of the simulation.
+Now there should be a new file in the same folder called `example.pdf` which is the result of the synthesis,
+and an application called GTKWave should open up, which displays measurements of the simulation.

-Congratulations all nessesarry tools for SystemVerilog are working properly.
+Congratulations all necessary tools for SystemVerilog are working properly.